 - 3 tsp tomato paste

-- 1 cup Malbec or other red wine
+- 1 cup Malbec (or red wine of choice)

 - 28 oz. can crushed tomatoes